project-feynman/v3/README.md

 ExplainMIT is a website where helping one person is no different than helping everyone - because all explanations can be archived and reused.

 ## Contributions
+Our stack is Vue, Vuetify and Firebase.
 For those interested to contribute, please read [CONTRIBUTING.md](documentation/CONTRIBUTING.md)

 **Current contributors** (photos incoming)
 We're a student organization.
 Our primary goal is to help make learning fun and efficient at MIT.
 If we succeed, we will consider expanding to other universities as a startup.